amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 BEMHTML templates implemented using different syntax can be used in one project.

-During the execution a template engine translates acronym-syntax templates into JS syntax.
+During the execution a template engine translates concise-syntax templates into JS syntax.
 Syntax conversion is performed by [bemhtml-compat](https://github.com/bem/bemhtml-compat) module.
 For more information read [template execution](#run).

 Template syntax is automatically detected by a template engine on compile time.